Ferrari 365 GT4 2+2, 400 and 412

-The Ferrari 365 GT4 2+2, Ferrari 400 and Ferrari 412 (Tipo F101) are front-engined V12 2+2 grand tourers made by Italian manufacturer Ferrari between 1972 and 1989.
-The three cars are closely related, using the same body, chassis and engine evolved over time.
+The Ferrari 365 GT4 2+2, Ferrari 400 and Ferrari 412 (Tipo F101) are a series of four-seater grand touring cars made by Italian manufacturer Ferrari between 1972 and 1989.
+The three cars are closely related, with the name changes reflecting mainly engine changes and styling revisions.
+It has a front-mounted V12 engine which drives the rear wheels.

 Following Ferrari practice, their numeric designations refer to their engines' single-cylinder displacement expressed in cubic centimetres.
 The 365 GT4 2+2 was introduced in 1972 to replace the 365 GTC/4.
 It then evolved into the 400, the first Ferrari available with an automatic transmission.
 In 1979 the 400 was replaced by the fuel injected 400 i.
 The improved 412 ran from 1985 to 1989, bringing to an end Ferrari's longest-ever production series.

-Although the option of an automatic transmission might imply it may have been designed for the American market, no version of these grand tourers was ever officially imported there as Enzo Ferrari believed that emerging environmental and safety regulations and a 55 MPH national speed limit suggested the company's 8 cylinder cars would suffice in the US market.
+Although the option of an automatic transmission might imply it may have been designed for the American market, no version of these grand tourers was ever officially imported there as Enzo Ferrari believed that emerging environmental and safety regulations and a 55 MPH national speed limit suggested the company's eight-cylinder cars would suffice in the US market.
 Many, however, entered as grey imports.